Mental Health Facilities El Dorado County, CA

 El Dorado County Health And Human Services Behavioral Health Division

 El Dorado County Health And Human Services Behavioral Health Division is a mental health treatment center in El Dorado County, CA, located at 768 Pleasant Valley Road, Suite 201, 95619 zip code area.
 El Dorado County Health And Human Services Behavioral Health Division provides telemedicine/telehealth and outpatient treatment.
-El Dorado County Health And Human Services Behavioral Health Division offers group therapy, cognitive behavioral therapy and activity therapy to adults, young adults and children / adolescents.
-El Dorado County Health And Human Services Behavioral Health Division also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at El Dorado County Health And Human Services Behavioral Health Division consist of psychosocial rehabilitation services, intensive case management and mentoring/peer support/consumer-run services.
+El Dorado County Health And Human Services Behavioral Health Division offers trauma therapy, psychotropic medication and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+El Dorado County Health And Human Services Behavioral Health Division also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and transitional age young adults.
+Additional services at El Dorado County Health And Human Services Behavioral Health Division consist of suicide prevention services, case management and psychosocial rehabilitation services.

 El Dorado County Health And Human Services South Lake Tahoe Behavioral Health

 El Dorado County Health And Human Services South Lake Tahoe Behavioral Health is a mental health clinic in El Dorado County, California, located at 1900 Lake Tahoe Boulevard, 96150 zip code.
-El Dorado County Health And Human Services South Lake Tahoe Behavioral Health offers outpatient treatment and telemedicine/telehealth.
-El Dorado County Health And Human Services South Lake Tahoe Behavioral Health provides individual psychotherapy, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-El Dorado County Health And Human Services South Lake Tahoe Behavioral Health also supports transitional age young adults, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by El Dorado County Health And Human Services South Lake Tahoe Behavioral Health include suicide prevention services, education services and mentoring/peer support/consumer-run services.
+El Dorado County Health And Human Services South Lake Tahoe Behavioral Health offers telemedicine/telehealth and outpatient treatment.
+El Dorado County Health And Human Services South Lake Tahoe Behavioral Health provides couples/family therapy, psychotropic medication and group therapy to children / adolescents, young adults and adults.
+El Dorado County Health And Human Services South Lake Tahoe Behavioral Health also supports people with serious mental illness, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
+Some other services provided by El Dorado County Health And Human Services South Lake Tahoe Behavioral Health include mentoring/peer support/consumer-run services, education services and suicide prevention services.

 New Morning Youth And Family Services

 New Morning Youth And Family Services is a mental health facility in El Dorado County, CA, located at 6765 Green Valley Road, 95667.
 New Morning Youth And Family Services provides outpatient treatment.
-New Morning Youth And Family Services provides cognitive behavioral therapy, trauma therapy and behavior modification to young adults, adults and children / adolescents.
+New Morning Youth And Family Services provides group therapy, individual psychotherapy and trauma therapy to children / adolescents, adults and young adults.
 New Morning Youth And Family Services also supports LGBT.
-Some other services available at New Morning Youth And Family Services include court-ordered outpatient treatment, assertive community treatment and case management.
+Some other services available at New Morning Youth And Family Services include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 SPONSORED AD